ligolang/jsligo-training-dapp-shifumi/v3/README.md

 > [Chest in Tezos]()

 The second one each player reveal his choice sending the `chest_key` and the `secret` used for the ciphering.
 Of course a player cannot reveal its choice since the other one did not play.
+When each player has revealed we can can conclude.

 ## Nominal sequence diagram